KERRHAM/Mobile-Mechanic/README.md

      and easy to understand.

-   * I have confirmed my form works, all data entered is posted and saved, all inputs must be filled or error message appears and when submit is pressed new page is opened.
+   * I have confirmed my form works, all data entered is posted and saved, all inputs must be filled or error message appears and when submitted a page is opened.